How Can Organizational Network Analysis Help You With Remote Work Management?

 For example, when a well-connected employee called John from the sales department had a deal that needed to be executed quickly, he already had the relationship to promptly connect with the right person in another department and get that person to give him support.

-What Uber did is they used ONA to analyze the network of their high-performing employees.
+What Uber did is that they used ONA to analyze the network of their high-performing employees.
 They looked at how John's network looked like when he first joined the company (the first 3-6 months), along with other high-performing sales representatives, and created an average model.
 Then, they used that model to determine who in the company wasn't performing that well to give them coaching and training on how to expand their network internally so that they can be more effective.

 Uber's example can be applied to when a company is transitioning to remote work and wants to know that new hires are integrating well within the company.
 Managers can mentor new hires on what they need to do to excel and how they can expand their networks.
 Companies should enable and encourage their new employees to form bonds across the organization and use ONA to track those who might need assistance for the same.